Dynamics 365 release schedule and early access

-If you are using Dynamics 365 for Finance and Operations or Dynamics 365 for Retail, you can enable the preview features through the First Release program in Lifecycle Services.
-For information on how to enable previews, see Service Update Availability.
+If you are using Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Retail, you can enable the preview features through the First Release program in Lifecycle Services.
+For information about how to enable previews, see Service Update Availability.

 Which environments do I use for previewing the features?

 You can choose to preview the features in one of your sandbox environments.
 In addition to the sandbox environments, if you are a customer of model-driven apps in Dynamics 365 (such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, and Dynamics 365 Field Service), you can preview the features in production environments.

 We highly recommend previewing these features in a sandbox or trial environment prior to production.
-To get the full experience of the new features, we also suggest that you create a copy of your current production environment or database (for Dynamics 365 for Finance and Operations or Dynamics 365 for Retail) as a test or sandbox environment to try out the new features and experiences.
+To get the full experience of the new features, we also suggest that you create a copy of your current production environment or database (for Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Retail) as a test or sandbox environment to try out the new features and experiences.

 What features and experiences are available for early access?

 The early access features and experiences are listed in the Dynamics 365 2019 release wave 2 plan.
-By opt-in the 2019 release wave 2 features, you'll be able to try out the new features in model-driven apps in Dynamics 365 (such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, and Dynamics 365 Field Service), Dynamics 365 for Finance and Operations, or Dynamics 365 for Retail.
+By opt-in the 2019 release wave 2 features, you'll be able to try out the new features in model-driven apps in Dynamics 365 (such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, and Dynamics 365 Field Service), Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Retail.

 How do I report bugs in early access features?